mhaugrud/msumcspy/_sources/ClassesDiggingDeeper/Polymorphism.rst

 We have often used the ``type`` function to see what kind of an object we are examining.
 Python also provides a similar Boolean function ``isinstance`` that requires two parameters: an object and a particular type.
-It then returns True if the object is of the specified type.
+It then returns True if the object is of the specified type (or types).

-.. activecode:: c2b
+.. activecode:: c2i

     class CAD:
         """Canadian Dollar"""